CarolinaRamon/CarolinaRamon/README.md

 ### Hi there 👋

 I'm an English teacher and translator, but for the last two years I have been learning how to code.
 I'm currently studying Applied Information Technology at UTN-INSPT.
 I'm very happy to have discovered a passion in programming!
-What I love the most is to have an idea and bring it to life through coding ⚡.
+What I ❤ the most is to have an idea and bring it to life through coding ⚡.
 Thanks for stopping by!

 Carolina